otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ### 3.7 UUIDs vs. Auto-Increment IDs

 UUIDs offer better security than auto-increment IDs.
-With auto-increment IDs, an attacker can easily guess the next ID (e.g. if the last is `10`, the next is likely `11`).
-UUIDs have 128 bits of entropy - approximately 3.4 × 10³⁸ possible values - making them practically impossible to guess.
+With auto-increment IDs, an attacker can easily guess the next ID.
+UUIDs have 128 bits of entropy making them practically impossible to guess.

 > **Important:** UUIDs are an obscurity measure, not a security measure on their own.
 Always implement proper authentication and authorisation.